 Learn how to add retro colouring and an array of vintage borders to your images to create an old-school collage.

-Retro effects are very much in vogue at the moment.
-In the age of digital imaging, with cameras and lenses producing crisp, detailed shots, there’s something hugely appealing about chemical imperfections and messy borders.
+Retro effects and collage maker tools are very much in vogue at the moment.
+In the age of digital imaging, with cameras and lenses producing crisp, detailed shots, there's something hugely appealing about chemical imperfections and messy borders.
+Similarly, with clinical digital photo organisation the norm, people are turning to scrapbook-style collages to distribute their photo collections.

 We'll show you how to apply retro effects to several images, then combine them to create an old-school collage.
 As well as adding borders, you'll learn how to mimic the effect of an old camera leaking light and overexposing the edges of a negative.
 We'll be using key Photoshop tools such as adjustment layers and the Transform controls, and we'll also be making use of the Content panel, with its host of creative effects.